The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-A study on the possibility and the conditions required to confine dust particles in a linear Paul trap operating under SATP conditions, in a corona discharge plasma or in a nuclear-excited plasma is performed in \cite{Lapi13}.
-The behaviour of dust particles is simulated by means of Brownian dynamics \cite{Chav11}.
-Numerical simulations are carried out for an adequate choice of the dust particle parameters and of the a.c. trapping voltages.
+Ref. \cite{Lapi13} investigates the possibility and the physical conditions required to confine dust particles in a linear Paul trap operating under SATP conditions, in a corona discharge plasma or in a nuclear-excited plasma.
+The behaviour of dust particles can be simulated by means of the Brownian dynamics (BD) \cite{Chav11}.
+Numerical simulations are carried out for an adequate choice of the dust particle parameters and of the a.c. trapping voltage.
 Optimum values for the dust particle parameters and for the trapping voltage are established, with an aim to achieve stable confinement.
-The simulations performed allow one to identify the regions of stable confinement, as well as the influence of the particle mass and electric charge, or of the trapping voltage and frequency.
-The results of numerical simulations are in good agreement with the experimental results obtained in a linear Paul trap \cite{Lapi13}.
+The simulations performed allow one to identify the regions of stable confinement and the influence of the particle mass, electric charge, trapping voltage and frequency.
+The results of numerical simulations are in good agreement with the experimental results obtained in case of a linear Paul trap \cite{Lapi13}.

-In the framework of the statistical theory of liquids, the thermodynamic parameters of a strongly nonideal Coulomb microparticle structure confined in a linear Paul trap (operated under SATP conditions) are calculated using the Brownian dynamics method.
-The Coulomb potential of inter-particle interaction and the calculated pair correlation functions of the Coulomb structure are used.
+Theoretical investigations have been performed on the virial equations that characterize a Coulomb system of charged particles levitated in a linear Paul trap, showing a clear dependence on particle and trap parameters \cite{Lapi19a, Syr19a}.
+The dynamics of pair correlation functions for a Coulomb system in an electrodynamic trap is thus obtained, as the system is highly nonideal and exhibits a coupling parameter of the order $\Gamma = 10^{10}$.
+In the framework of the statistical theory of liquids, the thermodynamic parameters of a strongly nonideal Coulomb microparticle structure confined in a linear Paul trap (operated under SATP conditions) are calculated using the BD method.
+The Coulomb potential of the inter-particle interaction and the calculated pair correlation functions of the Coulomb structure are used.
 The average inter-particle interaction parameter (the coupling parameter $\Gamma$), the internal energy of the Coulomb structure, and the pressure it imposes on the trap are inferred.
 It has been found that these parameters decrease with increasing size and charge of particles, caused by an increase in the average equilibrium inter-particle distance in the electrodynamic trap.
-As the system approaches a steady state, the energy and pressure also drop off due to an increase in the average inter-particle distance caused by a partial ordering of the Coulomb system of particles \cite{Lapi19a}.
+As the system approaches a steady state the energy and pressure also drop off due to an increase in the average inter-particle distance, owing to a partial ordering of the Coulomb system of particles \cite{Lapi19b}.